Unit 6 - Practice Quiz

 B. When everyone speaks at once and chaos ensues

-C. A discussion about food
+C. A topic about economics

-D. A calm and quiet discussion
+D. A discussion about food

 21 Which of the following is a negative body language trait in a GD?

-B. Maintaining eye contact
+A. Maintaining eye contact

-C. Pointing fingers at others
+B. Pointing fingers at others

 D. Sitting upright